emissary-ingress/emissary/docs/reference/filter-reference.md

 HTTP requests is then configured in `FilterPolicy` resources, which may contain path-specific arguments to the filter.

-For more information about developing filters, see the [Filter Development Guide]()
+For more information about developing filters, see the [Filter Development Guide](/docs/guides/filter-dev-guide).

 ## `Filter` Definition